Post-Quantum Cryptography

 The Quantum Threat

-Quantum computers can break RSA and ECC using Shor's algorithm.
+CosmicNet explains that quantum computers can break RSA and ECC using Shor's algorithm.
 When large-scale quantum computers exist, current public-key cryptography becomes useless.

 !